Robert-Riordan-UCD/this-is-rob/content/posts/notepad-ace/_index.md

 {{<video src="secrets" loop="true" autoplay="true" muted="true">}}

-To make sure that players didn't discover the secrets by randomly hitting buttons, I had to make them unintuative while still remaining reasonably ergonomic.
+To make sure that players didn't discover the secrets by randomly hitting buttons, I had to make them unintuitive while still remaining reasonably ergonomic.

 The controls for each mechanic are hidden in the background art around the stage.
 I tried to make them obvious given that this was a game jam and I can only expect a player to spend 2 or 3 minutes with my game before moving on.